JukeboxPipeline/jukebox-core/docs/userdoc/database.rst

 Jukebox core depends on a PostgreSQL database.
 If you do not have a configured PostgreSQL database, see section :ref:`Installing the Database <installdb>`.
+If you already have an existing, configured PostgeSQL database, see section :ref:`Connect to an existing Database <connect_db>`.

 .. _installdb: